AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/adobe-analytics.md

 * OOTB meta and context data from the request, such as report suite ID, SDK extension versions, OOTB context data, and so on.
 * Post-processed information on the Analytics event that contains the mapping of revars, evars, props, and so on.

-## Use Assurance for Adobe Analytics
+## Use Assurance with Adobe Analytics

 To get started, complete the following steps: